What is People Analytics? A 5 Minute Intro

 The practice of making data-backed people management decisions within an organization.
 Most frequently referred to in hiring, retention and absenteeism management.

-Likely the offspring of Google’s People & Innovation Lab (PiLab), People Analytics first caught the attention of professionals early 2013 in a highly publicized article, How Google Is Using People Analytics to Completely Reinvent HR.
+Likely the offspring of Google’s People & Innovation Lab (PiLab), People Analytics first caught the attention of professionals in 2013.

 Related terms: #HRtech, HR Technology, HR Predictive Analytics, HR Big Data